luodua/luodua/README.md

 ## 🛠️ My works

 **Featured Projects**
+- [AI Document Review Assistant - Your Romantic Writing Companion](https://github.com/luodua/-P4-/tree/main)  - AI Document Review Assistant is a web application that helps you proofread and review documents using AI.
+It supports both basic proofreading (formatting, punctuation, spacing checks) and AI-powered smart review with professional suggestions.

 - [Programmable Network System Based on P4](https://github.com/luodua/-P4-/tree/main) - A full-stack network monitoring and visualization platform, utilizing P4 for packet processing, Python for backend services, and Vue with ECharts for real-time topology display.

 - AI-Powered Drug Recommendation System - A personalized healthcare platform that uses a Transformer-based model to recommend drug combinations based on patient symptoms, featuring a Vue3/Ant Design frontend and Python backend.